nosas/blog/deep_learning_python/ch2/article.md

 We now understand that this model consists of a chain of two `Dense` layers.
 Each layer performs simple tensor operations to the input data, further refining the data to more useful data representations.

-These layers are incorporate the usage of layer *weight* tensors.
+These layers incorporate the usage of layer *weight* tensors.
 Weight tensors, which are attributes of the layers, are where the *knowledge* of the model persists.

 ### Loss function and optimizer